Samish River

 The Samish River supports a large variety of fish and is home to one of Washington's larger fall King Salmon runs.
 The Samish River has runs of five Salmon and three trout species including: Spring/Winter Steelhead, Summer Sockeye, Fall Chinook/Chum/Coho, and year-round runs of Cutthroat, and Dolly Varden.
 Also documented are Pink Salmon which, while rare, do arrive in small numbers to spawn in the Samish.

 There are two fish hatcheries supporting the Samish River.
 One located in the upper Samish directly below the mouth of Friday Creek, and another several miles up Friday Creek.
 Both hatcheries raise Fall Chinook and can process over 10,000,000 salmon smolt a year, 5-20,000 of those returning 1–5 years later to spawn as adults.

+The river is named after the Samish people.
+The Nuwhaha, today part of the Samish and the Upper Skagit, had several villages along the river.
+The name in their language, Lushootseed, is sqʷəɬqʷalič.